-Ann’s father, my 2 x great grandfather, was George Elliott (1830-1901), who eventually became the gamekeeper at Fairlight Hall, near Hastings in East Sussex.
-He was married twice, first to Elizabeth Holden (1834-1859) on 16th October 1852 in Kirdford and second to Esther Coomber, born in Brasted, Kent (1834-1907).
+Ann’s father, my 2 x great grandfather, was George Elliott (1829 Wisborough Green, West Sussex – 21st March 1900 Fairlight, Hastings, East Sussex), who eventually became the gamekeeper at Fairlight Hall, near Hastings in East Sussex.
+He was married three times, first to Elizabeth Holden (1834-1859) on 16th October 1852 in Kirdford and third to Esther Coomber, born in Brasted, Kent (1833- 9th October 1907 Fairlight).
 Elizabeth’s death was registered in Petworth, so George may have moved to Hastings sometime afterwards.
-In the 1871 census sons Henry Elliott 7 and James Elliott 3, were living at home with siblings David Elliott and Ann, as well as their father.
+In the 1871 census sons Henry Elliott 7 and James Elliott 3, were living at home with siblings David Elliott and Ann Jane Elliott, as well as their father.
 Later that year, recorded in quarter two, George and Esther were married in Hastings.
-It seems that Esther was the mother of Henry and James out of wedlock, because they were born after Elizabeth died and before her marriage.
-However, it is possible that someone else bore Henry and James.
+(It seems that Esther was the mother of Henry and James out of wedlock, because they were born after Elizabeth died and before her marriage.
+However, it is possible that someone else bore Henry and James – please note that this section is incorrect, but left here because others may have read this already and wonder why it has changed).
 Esther was a maid at Fairlight Hall in the 1861 and 1871 censuses.
 In 1881, Esther 47, was recorded as living with husband George along with David, Henry and James.
+UPDATE: Henry married Priscilla Cooper (1832, Lodsworth – 1870 Petworth) on 30th April 1862 in Kirdford.
+In the 1871 census George had moved as a widower for the second time to Fairlight and became the gamekeeper at Fairlight Hall, along with his children, David, Ann, Henry Aquila and Elisha James, shortly after Priscilla passed away.
+Oldest son George was elsewhere.
+In the 1881 census Ann Jane had become a servant at Ore Rectory, near Hastings.

 My 3 x great grandfather, George Elliott, George’s father, was living at Upper Barbary, Kirdford in the 1841 census, working as an Agricultural Labourer.
 He was noted as being 40, with the usual 5 year rounding that applied to that census.
 Similarly, his wife Elizabeth was also recorded as 40.
 They had five children living at home; Charles Elliott 15, George 11 (my 2 x great grandfather), Henry Elliott 6, Ellen Elliott 2 and Hannah Elliott 7 months.
 By the time of the 1851 census, only Ellen and Hannah were still living at home, but the ages of George (51, born 1800) and Elizabeth (53, born 1798) were given more accurately.
 Through links on Ancestry, I believe that Elizabeth’s maiden name was Elizabeth Coote and they were married on 5th March 1823 in Kirdford.
 George is shown as being born in Wisborough Green, whereas Elizabeth, Ellen and Hannah were born in Kirdford.
 By the time of the 1861 census George was a widower, living with his son George in Kirdford, and his sons George Elliott 7 and David Elliott 3, so there were three generations named George Elliott in the same house.
 Daughters Mary 5 and Ann 1, were living elsewhere – see below.
 The senior George does not seem to appear in the 1871 census.